muses-code-js/js-xmas-edition/README.md

 - Css folder contains css files that are responsible for styles and how our project looks on the web.

 - img folder - a place where we can store images that we will use on our web-page

+- instructions folder contains files with step by step instructions on what you should do:
+  It contains 3 files:
+    - _level1.md_ - create web form and different types of input, regular expressions
+    - _level2.md_ - store input in local storage
+    - _level3.md_ - display all wishes on wish-list page and randomly give present on result page.
+    - _extra-steps.md_ - extra tasks you can do if you are interested to learn more things and modify your small project.

 - Js folder contains JavaScript files that makes our project works, it defines content and make static page functional.
-    It contains 3 files:
-    - _level1.js_ - create web form and different types of input, regular expressions
-    - _level2.js_ - store input in local storage
-    - _level3.js_ - display all wishes on wish-list page and randomly give present on result page.
-    - _extra-steps.js_ - extra tasks you can do if you are interested to learn more things and modify your small project.
+  Contains _main.js_ file where you write all your code.

 - _index.html_ - a file responsible for structure of our project.

-- _result.html_ and _wish-list.html_ - our 2 other pages for result - where Santa choose on your gift and wish-list - a list of your wishes page.
+- _result.html_ and _wish-list.html_ - our 2 other pages for result - where Santa choose on your
+  gift and wish-list - a list of your wishes page.

 - _html-form-description.txt_ - a file with in detail explanation on HTML form and different types of input tags with it's attributes.

 - _regular-expressions.txt_ - a file with links to cheat sheet, more information and games with Regular Expressions or RegExp.

 - _Readme.md_ - a file with explanations and any information about the project, how to run it, what it is for etc.

 - _cheat-sheet.md_ - file with quick overlook for key namings and their explanations.